S.O.S. 40th Anniversary REUNION!

-- For more information about the state's Victim Advocacy Program as well as the legal process, visit the Delaware Attorney General's Home Page.
-The Attorney General's website also has a page specifically focussed on Victim's Rights and Victim's Assistance programs in the state of Delaware.
+- For more information about the state's Victim Advocacy Program as well as the legal process, learn about options from the Delaware Attorney General.
+The Attorney General's website also provides Delaware's Victim's Bill of Rights.
 If the crime did not occur in Delaware, you may want to check out your home state's Attorney General's Office for information accurate to your situation.
-The National Center for Victims of Crime also has good info on Victim's Rights.
+The National Center for Victims of Crime has good info on Victim's Rights.

 To reach the SOS Victim Advocate on duty (24 hrs/day) call 302-831-2226.
 The person who answers will take a first name and phone number and the advocate will call you back within 10 minutes.